 Long-term Care and Follow-up Strategies

 Work with a team of doctors, nurses, dietitians, and social workers for better care.
 Use guidelines from the American Medical Directors Association (AMDA) to plan care.
-Focus on personal goals, avoid quick fixes, and move to regular insulin18.
+Focus on personal goals, avoid quick fixes, and move to regular insulin.

 Conclusion